bombasticSlacks/Aspirant/Game/Star.md

 ### Advanced

 #### Contacts
-As a downtime action, you can spend a day setting up contacts in any location.
+As a [Downtime Activity](Activities#Downtime%20Activity), you can spend a day setting up contacts in any location.
 This contact network can be queried for information and will send relevant info your way.

 #### Editorializing
-Once per [Resting](Telling-The-Story#Resting), if they are willing, you may give any [Character](Terminology#Character) a single [Re-roll](Terminology#Re-roll) for any dice roll.
+Once per [Downtime](Telling-The-Story#Downtime), if they are willing, you may give any [Character](Terminology#Character) a single [Re-roll](Terminology#Re-roll) for any dice roll.

 #### Heretic
 Spend a [Power](Stats#Power), you may designate a target as a heretic of the cause.
 They receive a (-1) to all [Actions](Terminology#Action).
 Any [Action](Terminology#Action) an [Ally](Terminology#Ally) makes against an [Opponent](Terminology#Opponent) who is marked as a heretic is at a (+1).